Xi Jinping 习近平

 One or two commentators have reported on a visit to Dharamsala in August 2012 by Xiao Wunan, a Chinese official affiliated with the United Front Work Department and reportedly with connections to Xi Jinping.
 Indian analyst Jayadeva Ranade, writing for DNA India, said Xiao met the Dalai Lama, the Karmapa and Sikyong Lobsang Sangay.
 A Taiwanese source, Lin Chong-pin, the former deputy chairman of Taiwan’s Mainland Affairs Council, went further, saying he believed “Xiao was delivering messages from Xi Jinping, since Xiao’s father and Xi’s father were lifelong friends.”

 Xi Jinping’s father was Xi Zhongxun, former Vice Premier and mastermind of the Shenzhen economic zone.
-Xi Zhongxun was close to the 10th Panchen Lama and a Wikileaks cable quotes a dissident writer as saying “the Dalai Lama still had great affection” for Xi senior.
+Xi Zhongxun was close to the 10th Panchen Lama (who died in 1989) and a Wikileaks cable quotes a dissident writer as saying “the Dalai Lama still had great affection” for Xi senior.
 Xi Zhongxun was an interlocutor for exiled Tibetan envoys in the 1980s, and he was known to carry a photo of His Holiness.
 Xi senior was purged 3 times by Mao, supported Hu Yaobang’s progressive ideas including political reform, and publicly denounced the use of military force in Tiananmen Square, after which he disappeared from public.
 He died in 2002.
 (Note: the Financial Times reports that – like Hu Jintao and Wen Jiabao – Xi Jinping visits Hu Yaobang’s widow every Chinese New Year, and that the Xi family sent a wreath to the funeral of ousted leader Zhao Ziyang in 2005.)

 It is not clear whether Xi Jinping has been influenced by his father.
 In September 2012, Reuters speculated whether Xi junior will have a soft spot for Tibet.
 The article quoted Bao Tong, formerly an aide to purged party chief Zhao Ziyang as saying, “To understand what kind of leader Xi Jinping will be, one must study his father’s (policies),”…..
 “No (Chinese) Communist will betray his father.”